CQC - How digitisation is making your service safe (1 of 5)

 Medication is also a pertinent aspect of a service user’s well-being and safety.
 Sekoia allows you to create Medicine tasks where you are able to add a description which you can tailor to include any and all information you require in the administration of medication.
 Sekoia also recommends that you use the descriptions to ensure that the method of medication administration is person-centred.
 This will ensure that you make the experience as careful and comfortable as it can be for your service user.

-Also, applications such as Instructions will ensure that staff have the required visual aid at hand to carry out their work in a well-informed and safe manner.
+Also, features such as Instructions will ensure that staff have the required visual aid at hand to carry out their work in a well-informed and safe manner.

 All these applications collectively ensure that a resident is kept safe within their home.